Yash-Ksolves/Terraform-Ansible-Setup/README.md

 ## Prerequisites

 -  AWS account with access-key
-- `Yash-kube.pem` key pair for SSH access, you can find it in `redhat` folder.
+-  Update `Yash-kube.pem` key pair for SSH access, you can find it in `redhat` folder.
 -  Please make sure to update AWS credential keys in `create_instance.tf` file.

 ## Steps